nethackscoreboard-org/matter/README.md

 [also Carp::Always is helpful for traceback]

 -----
-Mandevil is no longer maintaining nhs, the fork is now being maintained by elenmirië, aoei & mobileuser, with hosting for the new site at https://nethackscoreboard.org/ provided by K2 & with Mandevil's blessing.
+Mandevil is no longer maintaining nhs, the fork will be maintained by elenmirië, aoei & mobileuser, with hosting provided by K2 and Mandevil's blessing for all this.

-Currently work is ongoing to set up a Mojo Front-End, instead of generating static HTML pages.
 -----

 ## To Do